 Figuring out how to change all your unhealthy lifestyle habits can be overwhelming.
 But having the guidance of a health professional who can help you embrace the journey can make all the difference in your success.

-SprintSet Energizing Weight Loss System, for example, have everything they need in one place: nutritional and exercise guidance, emotional support — even an online community with a common goal.
+Clients of the SprintSet Energizing Weight Loss System, for example, have everything they need in one place: nutritional and exercise guidance, emotional support — even an online community with a common goal.

 Unlike many chronic diseases, metabolic syndrome is something largely within your control.
 Interestingly, preventing and beating metabolic syndrome have the same core lifestyle choices.
 Whether you have been lucky so far or know you are at risk for serious disease, you hold the key to both sustained and renewed health.